Mike Pondsmith: Public appearances

 Pondsmith has been very active in gaming communities and has appeared at many gaming conventions over the years.
 He was present at many of the Gen Cons which led to his memories of his experiences to be featured in Robin D. Laws' 40 Years of Gen Con published in August 2007 by Atlas Games.
 He attended I-CON, A-Kon, Norwescon, Origins, DexCon, DunDraCon and others.
 Pondsmith was a guest of honor at Ropecon 1999, Astronomicon 2001 and I-CON 25 (March 24–26, 2006).
 Both Mike and his son Cody run various games during different gaming conventions.
 Pondsmith also appeared on stage to talk about the Cyberpunk 2077 video game during two of CD Projekt Red's conferences.

 Academic career

-Between years 2010 and 2011 Pondsmith was working in the Department of Game Software Design and Production at the DigiPen Institute of Technology in Redmond, where he taught game design classes.
+Between the years 2010 and 2011 Pondsmith worked in the Department of Game Software Design and Production at the DigiPen Institute of Technology in Redmond, where he taught game design classes.
 The two courses he taught were Game History (GAT 110) and Game Mechanics I (GAT 210).